 Capital One QuicksilverOne Cash Rewards Credit Card: Best for cashback rewards

-You can also redeem your rewards in a variety of ways, including statement credits, gift cards, or a paper check.
-Plus, you’ll be automatically considered for a credit limit increase in as few as six months, which can improve your credit utilization ratio (the amount of available credit that you’re using), which then could improve your credit score.
+You can also redeem your rewards in a variety of ways, including statement credits, gift cards, or paper checks.
+Plus, you’ll be automatically considered for a credit limit increase in as few as 6 months, which can improve your credit utilization ratio (the amount of available credit versus the amount you use), one of the factors that determine your credit score.
+You also get unlimited access to CreditWise: a free monitoring tool that won't damage your score.

-Learn more in our Capital One QuicksilverOne review.
+Learn more in our full Capital One QuicksilverOne review.

 Petal® 2 "Cash Back, No Fees" Visa® Credit Card: Best no-fee option

-The Petal 2 Visa also has a mobile app you can use to manage your account, set a monthly budget, and track your credit score.
-The app is available on iOS and Android on the App Store and Google Play Store.
+The Petal 2 Visa has a mobile app you can use to manage your account, set a monthly budget, and track your credit score.
+The app is available on iOS (App Store) and Android (Google Play Store).

-Learn more about this card at our Petal 2 Visa Card review.
+Learn more in our full Petal 2 Visa Card review.

 Capital One Platinum Secured Credit Card: Best secured card

-Learn more in our Capital One Platinum Secured Credit Card review.
+Learn more in our full Capital One Platinum Secured review.

 Credit One Bank American Express Card: Best for retail benefits

-- Retail protection: If eligible items are stolen or damaged within 90 days of their purchase, your card’s coverage will pay for the item’s repair or replacement, up to a maximum of $1,000 per item.
+- Retail protection: If eligible items are stolen or damaged within 90 days of their purchase, your card’s coverage may help pay for the item’s repair or replacement.

 - Extended warranty protection: Extended warranty protection extends the manufacturer’s warranty on eligible items by up to one additional year.

-- Return protection: If you attempt to return an undamaged item to a retailer and it didn’t accept it, return protection will reimburse you for covered items.
+- Return protection: If you attempt to return an undamaged item to a retailer and they don’t accept it, return protection may reimburse you for covered items.

 What is a fair credit score?